21 Oct From seeking the origins of the universe to designing next generation technologies… It’s all about sensing.

-- to manipulate microscopic object using optical tweezers, i.e. displacing tiny objects using light (see the Nobel Prize in Physics 2018 );
+- to manipulate microscopic objects using optical tweezers, e. displacing very small objects using light (see the Nobel Prize in Physics 2018 );

-- to image individual molecules using super-resolved fluorescence microscopy, i.e. imaging tiny object with a spatial resolution beyond the limit imposed by light (see the Nobel Prize in Chemistry 2014 );
+- to image individual molecules using super-resolved fluorescence microscopy, e. imaging tiny object with a spatial resolution beyond the limit imposed by light (see the Nobel Prize in Chemistry 2014);

 Two points are crucial to perform measurements on those systems: we need sensors with outstanding capabilities and a smart way to control them.

-One of the most promising sensors is based on a Nitrogen-Vacancy (NV) centre in diamond.
+One of the most promising sensors is based on the Nitrogen-Vacancy (NV) centre in diamond.

-To understand what is a Nitrogen-Vacancy (NV) centre, let’s have a look at the structure of diamond on the atomic scale.
+To understand what is a Nitrogen-Vacancy (NV) centre, we need to look at the diamond structure on the atomic scale.
 There we can see Carbon atoms arranged in a specific way that grants the diamond its outstanding hardness.
-And because diamonds are not perfect, it is possible that some Carbon atoms are substituted with other elements: for example, it might be Nitrogen, Boron, or even be unoccupied, which is what we refer as vacancy.
-Despite their designation, what we call “defects” here are not, as we could think, shortcomings: without them, diamond would be as transparent as a piece of glass and would be less attractive.
+And because diamonds are not perfect, it is possible that some Carbon atoms are substituted with other elements from the periodic table.
+For example, it can be replaced by a Nitrogen atom, a Boron atom, or even be unoccupied, which is what we refer as vacancy.
+Despite their designation, what we call here “defects” are not, as we could think, shortcomings: without them, diamond would be as transparent as a piece of glass and would be less fascinating.
 Indeed, these defects can result in different colours of diamonds as shown in the picture below.